 The class also comes to Foster with some impressive credentials dotting their resumes.
 At the U.S. Treasury, Strandquist prepared the briefing materials for U.S. Secretary Jack Lew ahead of his meetings at the 2016 G20 Meetings in China.
 Nelson served as the youngest chair of Miriam Kitchen’s Steering Committee, raising a record $652,000 in the process thanks to forging partnerships with individuals such as U.S. Senator Chris Murphy.
 And Robert A. Della-Moretta, who has already been to 30 countries, considers his biggest accomplishment to be assuming command of 100 paratroopers in the Afghan theatre and watching them perform successfully in combat.

 In fact, business school might actually be a step down for Krainski.
 At Alcoa, she became the first non-MBA to earn an internal promotion to consultant.
 “I even ended up recruiting MBAs without one myself,” she jokes.
-Wenneborg was a trailblazer himself as the founding member of the team that launched Amazon Books, the firm’s first foray into brick-and-mortar retail.
-“Operating a startup within an existing company creates unique challenges,” he says.
+Wenneborg was a trailblazer herself as the founding member of the team that launched Amazon Books, the firm’s first foray into brick-and-mortar retail.
+“Operating a startup within an existing company creates unique challenges,” she says.
 “It was exhilarating to partner with teams from throughout the company to identify and refine existing processes, build new tools and programs for our unique business needs, and unite physical retail operations strategy with Amazon’s customer obsession and growth-oriented mindset.”